Cavea tanguensis

 Cavea is a low perennial herbaceous plant that is assigned to the family Asteraceae.
 Cavea tanguensis is currently the only species assigned to this genus.
 It has a basal rosette of entire, slightly leathery leaves, and stems of 5–25 cm high, topped by bowl-shaped flower heads with many slender florets with long pappus and purplish corollas.
 The vernacular name in Chinese is 葶菊 (ting ju).
-It grows high in the mountains of China (Sichuan), Tibet, India (Sikkim), and Bhutan, and flowers in July and August.
+It grows high in the mountains of Bhutan, China (Sichuan), India (Sikkim), Nepal and Tibet, and flowers in July and August.

 Description

 Cavea is a perennial herb with stout, woody and mostly branched rootstocks of 10–30 cm long, which carry a basal leaf rosette and unbranching stems that carry some smaller leaves, bracts and flower heads.

 Stems and leaves

 The erect unbranching stems are stout and 5–25 cm high.
 The leaves in the basal rosette are somewhat leathery or even fleshy, the underside with many or few brownish glandular hairs, elongated spoon-shaped, 1 1/2–6 or exceptionally 12 cm long and 1/2–1 cm wide, at the base gradually narrowing to the main vein, the edge with some teeth far apart, and a blunt tip or almost pointy.
 The leaves on the stem have brownish glandular hairs, with some saw-like teeth and a blunt tip.
 The lower leaves on the stem are 3–6 cm long and 1/2–1¼ cm wide.
 Leaves become smaller and less leathery or fleshy further up, with the highest bract-like, up to 1 1/2 cm, almost vertically oriented and enveloping the base of the flower heads.